Perspective | The Sun Belt has a history-making commissioner — and some pretty good football teams

 But his career path changed in 2017 when Atlantic 10 Commissioner Bernadette McGlade offered him a job as her second-in-command.

 “I took it for a couple of reasons,” he said.
-“Campus politics, anywhere, can be tough.
+“Campus politics anywhere can be tough.
 Fundraising is difficult.
 I had started to think that my skills were actually better suited to something focused more nationally than on just one school.
 I knew Bernadette and trusted her; that helped too.”

-There was one other important factor: Tiffany had suffered a stroke a year earlier and needed to be in Washington to be near her doctors.
-McGlade was willing to let Gill work from the District while Tiffany was recovering.
+There was one other important factor: Speaks had suffered a stroke a year earlier and needed to be in Washington to be near her doctors.
+McGlade was willing to let Gill work from the District while Speaks was recovering.

-Tiffany is doing much better now, but health care in New Orleans was still an important factor in Gill’s decision to pursue the Sun Belt job.
+Speaks is doing much better now, but health care in New Orleans was still an important factor in Gill’s decision to pursue the Sun Belt job.
 Eleven weeks after Gill was hired into his history-making role, Kevin Warren was selected to succeed Jim Delany as commissioner of the Big Ten, becoming the first Black man to run a Power Five conference, although he didn’t actually become commissioner until Jan.
 1, 2020.

 Warren also inadvertently helped Gill when he and then-Pac-12 Commissioner Larry Scott and their athletic directors decided to cancel their football seasons in the summer of 2020.
 Although both conferences reversed that decision and began play later in the fall, several Group of Five conferences benefited from their absence from television in September and most of October.

 No one benefited more than the Sun Belt.
 On Sept.
-12, three conference teams played on the road against Big 12 teams in “guarantee games,” in which the home teams guarantees the visitors a big payday, and the visitors are supposed to guarantee the home team a victory.
+12, three conference teams played on the road against Big 12 teams in “guarantee games,” in which the home teams guarantee the visitors a big payday and the visitors are supposed to guarantee the home team a victory.

 Except the Sun Belt teams forgot their half of the bargain.
 Arkansas State went to 18th-ranked Kansas State and won; Louisiana went to 23rd-ranked Iowa State and won; and Coastal Carolina won at Kansas.

 “That day was huge for us,” Gill said.
-“We beat three Big 12 teams on the road and all three games were on network TV because there just weren’t a lot of games available for them to televise.
-So, not only did we win, but people saw us win.
+“We beat three Big 12 teams on the road, and all three games were on network TV because there just weren’t a lot of games available for them to televise.
+So not only did we win, but people saw us win.
 Let’s face it, you have to win to call yourself successful.
-We did it that day and people noticed.
+We did it that day, and people noticed.”

 Only 79 of the FBS’s 130 teams were playing in September.
 The Sun Belt became a network TV staple during that period.

-By season’s end, Coastal had become one of the stories in the country, beating then-unbeaten and 13th-ranked BYU in December before losing to Liberty in overtime in the Cure Bowl to finish 11-1 and ranked 14th in the final AP poll.
-Louisiana, which was 10-1, finished one spot behind Coastal.
+By season’s end, Coastal had become one of the stories in the country, beating then-unbeaten and 13th-ranked BYU in December before losing to Liberty in overtime in the Cure Bowl to finish 11-1 and ranked 14th in the final Associated Press poll.
+Louisiana Lafayette, which was 10-1, finished one spot behind Coastal.

 This season, Coastal is 6-0 and ranked 14th — one spot behind Notre Dame — but probably faces its toughest test of the season Wednesday night when it plays at Appalachian State (4-2), a game that will be seen on ESPN2.